musaalp/gighub/README.md

-ABCD social platform for the music lover.
+A social platform for the music lover.